Join the Steamboat Springs Soaring Association

 With operations set to begin in mid-May, the full range of equipment for a smooth operation are not yet in our budget.
 Loans of a few items would be greatly appreciated, and outright donations are tax deductible:

-- A small ATV for winch line payout and glider staging.
+- A small vehicle or ATV for winch line payout and glider staging otherwise known as a "shag" vehicle.

 - A trailer for equipment, tools, and a work bench.
 An old camper trailer will work too.
 This will serve as our airfield office.